yann-yinn/nuxt-gustave/README.md

 # Gustave

-[WIP] Gustave is a Nuxt.js module to create a static site from markdown files using the awesome `nuxt generate` command.
+[WIP] Gustave is a Nuxt.js module to create static sites from markdown files using the awesome `nuxt generate` command.

 ## Installation